speechbrain/speechbrain/recipes/LibriSpeech/ASR/transformer/README.md

 # LibriSpeech ASR with Transformers.
-This folder contains the scripts to train a Transformer-based speech recognizer using LibriSpeech.
+This folder contains the scripts to train a Transformer-based speech recognizer or the scripts to fine-tune the Whisper encoder-decoder model.

 You can download LibriSpeech at http://www.openslr.org/12

 # How to run
+## Whisper fine-tuning
+python train_with_whisper.py train/train
+_hf_whisper.yaml

+## Transformer training
 python train.py train/train.yaml
 # Results

 | Release | hyperparams file | Test Clean WER | HuggingFace link | Model link | GPUs |